Mrkpgn93/my-git-documentation/1-basics.md

 `git commit -m "msg"` [:link:](https://git-scm.com/docs/git-commit)

-> Create a new commit containing the current contents of the index and the given log message describing the changes.
+> Create a new commit containing the current contents of the index and the given log message describing the changes. [:arrow_heading_up:](#basics)

 ---